FDR Control for Online Anomaly Detection: Introduction

-\begin{itemize} \item This paper study the relationship between the FDR and the cardinality of the calibration set used to estimate $p$-values.
-To guarantee FDR control, a calibration set cardinality tuning method is proposed. \item This paper describes an online calibration strategy for anomaly detection based on multiple testing ideas to control the False Discovery Rate (FDR). \begin{itemize} \item It explains how global control of the time series FDR can be obtained from local control of a modified version of subseries FDR.
-This makes it possible to control the FDR within an online context. \item A modified version of the Benjamini-Hochberg procedure is suggested to achieve local control of the modified FDR. \end{itemize} \end{itemize}
+Controlling false positives for online anomaly detection remains a difficult task.
+The core of the paper is a theoretical analysis which aims to control FDR for online anomaly detection in the case where the observations are iid.
+Although this is a strong assumption, this is the only situation for which there are theoretical results is the case of offline multiple testing \cite{MarandonMachinelearningmeets2022}.
+In particular two challenges arise with online anomaly detection.
+First, the true $p$-values are unknown and need to be estimated.
+Second, the decisions are made in an online context, whereas most multiple testing methods are done in the offline context.
+The main contributions are to address these challenges.
+More precisely it is established that it is possible to design online anomaly detectors controlling FDR of the time series. \begin{itemize} \item This paper investigates the relationship between FDR and the cardinality of the calibration set used to estimate $p$-values.
+To ensure FDR control, a calibration set cardinality tuning method is proposed. \item This paper describes a data-driven threshold for anomaly detection based on multiple testing in order to control the False Discovery Rate (FDR) of the entire time series.
+It explains how global control of the time series FDR can be obtained from local control of a modified version of the FDR criterion.
+Then, a modified version of the Benjamini-Hochberg procedure is suggested to achieve local control of the modified FDR. \end{itemize}